-Being overlooked is frustrating and can really impact our confidence.
+Being overlooked is frustrating and can impact your confidence.
 But let’s see it as a sign that something needs to change.

-The good news is… big wholesale change is usually not required.
+The good news is… big change is usually not required.
 Tiny tweaks is all it takes.

 Don’t stay stuck where you are…. being overlooked for the best roles.